Setting up FedEx for Shipping Quotes

-10. In the email associated with your FedEx account, you should now have received an email from FedEx.com Online Services with the subject line, "Your developer Production Key Registration is complete".
+10. After a few moments, you will receive an email from FedEx.com Online Services with the subject line, "Your developer Production Key Registration is complete".
 It contains your Production Password, FedEx Account Number, and Production Meter Number.
-Use this production password as your password in the following step, not the one you created to access the FedEx account.
+Use this production password as your password in the following steps, not the one you created to access the FedEx account.

 After following the steps above, you should have the following data: